liqd/aula/docs/lens-faq.md

 * `s & t %~ f` modify all the elements with `f`.

 Then `ideaTopicId` is the composition of `ideaLocation` (a lens) and `ideaLocationTopicId` (a traversal).
 However guessing the correct type signature can be difficult.
-My advice is to omit the type
+My advice is to omit the type signatures at first.
-+signatures at first.
 Since a traversal is weaker than a lens the resulting composite is a traversal.

 ```
 ideaTopicId :: Traversal' Idea (AUID Topic)